Business clinical waste disposal

 - drugs or other pharmaceutical products

 - syringes, needles or other sharp instruments.

 Reigate & Banstead do not operate a business clinical waste collection service.
-However our household clinical waste service is handled by PSH All Clear, see the PHS All Clear website.
+This includes Care Homes.
+However our domestic residental clinical waste service is handled by PSH All Clear, see the PHS All Clear website.